-Current and former members of Parliament and senior political staff members are not eligible for appointment as a non-exective Director of the ABC Board while engaged in such positions, or for a period of 12 months beginning on the day the person ceases to hold one of these positions.
+Current and former members of Parliament and senior political staff members are not eligible for appointment as a non-executive Director of the ABC Board while engaged in such positions, or for a period of 12 months beginning on the day the person ceases to hold one of these positions.

-The classes of persons falling within the definition of 'senior political staff member' are specified by legislative instrument - in the Australian Broadcasting Corporation (Definition of senior political staff member) Instrument 2014.
-See extracts below.
+The classes of persons falling within the definition of 'senior political staff member' are specified by legislative instrument - in the Australian Broadcasting Corporation (Definition of senior political staff member) Instrument 2024.
+The instrument states: